fbpx

 • Day 09: Trek Ngegang to Keldang (5106m.) via Ganja La (5100m.) which takes about 5 hours.
 This day is comparatively strenuous as you need to cross the Ganja La pass.
 On the Ganja La pass, you can find it covered with snowy ice most of the time throughout the year.
 You need to camp.

 • Day 11: Trek Dukpu to Tarkeghyang( 2740m.)
-The trail descends about 200mtrs, climb the 4100m pass.
+The trail descends about 200 meters and climbs the 4100m pass.
 Views from Pass are spectacular to the Annapurna Region and Mt.
 Everest region too.
 From the pass, the trail descends through pine forest, rhododendron forest past tiny herder's settlement to Tarkeghyang.
 You can visit one of the oldest Buddhist monasteries and Sherpa villages.
-These villages where friendly and cheerful natured people inhabit.
+These villages were friendly and cheerful-natured people inhabit.

 • Day 14: Drive from Melamchi Pul Bazaar to Kathmandu which takes about six hours.
 You travel through gravel and the Bumpy path up to Lamidanda, and then you follow the pitched road up to Kathmandu.